 9.3.1.25.6 DMG Sensing Response frame

+Both the Sounding Duration field and the Report Duration field are set to zeros in a DMG Sensing Response frame when the Responder is unable to participate in parallel coordinated monostatic DMG sensing or sequenctial coordinated monostatic DMG sensing.

 TGbf editor: please add the note after the last paragraph of subclause 11.55.3.6.2.3 (Parallel coordinated monostatic DMG sensing measurement exchange) in 802.11bf D2.1 as follows

+The responder that receives the last DMG Sensing Request frame in order shall transmit monostatic sensing PPDU over the primary channel.
+The initiator shall first poll the responder that receives the last DMG Sensing Request frame in order over the primary channel.